engula/engula/docs/design.md

 A central unit stores a replica of the database metadata on the local file system.
 The leader central unit is responsible for the database and manages the metadata and a dedicated set of units for it.

-Although the central unit manages different kinds of units in different ways, some common principles are as follows:
+Although the central unit manages different kinds of units in different ways, there are some common principles:

-**TODO**
+- Auto scale units that are overloaded or underloaded.

-- balance
+- Monitor the health of individual units and replace broken ones.

-- health-check and repair
+While the central unit serves as the housekeeper of a database, other units are responsible for client data storage and command execution.
 The persistent state of a database consists of two parts: the journal and the storage.
-The journal is a log system that stores logs and the storage is a file system that stores immutable files.
+The journal is a log system that stores incremental update logs and the storage is a file system that stores immutable files.

 #### Journal